Maxence Guénette

-Maxence Guenette (born April 28, 2001) is a Canadian professional ice hockey player.
-He plays as a defenceman for the Lehigh Valley Phantoms of the American Hockey League (AHL) while under contract with the Philadelphia Flyers of the National Hockey League (NHL).
-Guenette was selected 187th overall in the seventh round of the 2019 NHL entry draft by the Ottawa Senators, with whose organization he spent the first four years of his professional career.
+Maxence Guénette (born April 28, 2001) is a Canadian professional ice hockey player.
+He plays as a defenceman for the Boston Bruins of the National Hockey League (NHL).
+Guénette was selected 187th overall in the seventh round of the 2019 NHL entry draft by the Ottawa Senators, with whose organization he spent the first four years of his professional career.